-If a learner driver is accompanied by an Approved Driving Instructor and is driving a car fitted with dual controls, they could be allowed to drive on the motorway for lessons if the instructor agrees that the driver is competent enough.
-While it’s in the proposal stage at the moment, many are welcoming the change.
+If a learner driver is accompanied by an Approved Driving Instructor and is driving a car fitted with dual controls, they are allowed to drive on the motorway for lessons if the instructor agrees that the driver is competent enough.

 RAC Foundation Director, Steve Gooding, said, “The casualty statistics tell us that motorways are our safest roads, but they can feel anything but safe to a newly qualified driver heading down the slip road for the first time to join a fast moving, often heavy, flow of traffic.

 “Many are so intimidated by the motorway environment that they choose instead to use statistically more dangerous roads, so we welcome this move which will help new drivers get the training they need to use motorways safely.”